-Title tags are the title of the pages users see in search results.
+Title tags are the title of the pages users see in search engine results.
 They create first impressions and can encourage or deter people from clicking on your web page.

-A good title tag should include a primary keyword and compel search engine users to find out more.
+A good SEO title tag should include a primary keyword and compel search engine users to find out more.
 Yoast SEO, for example, sets the title tag for your page with your heading, but you can overwrite this to include keyword variations.

-The title page and page title may the same, but not always.
+The title page and page title may be the same, but not always.
 Creating unique title pages is important because it prevents traffic cannibalization.